 So begins the story of

 the Dolphin 24.
-Just over fifty years ago Olin Stephens dictated
+Sixty plus years ago Olin Stephens dictated

 Shaw, DHS (Drake Sparkman), RS, Jr (Rod Stephens) and GGW (Gil Wyland, Sparkman & Stephens'